DILCISBoard/E-ARK-DIP/specification/01-introduction/index.md

 ## 1.1.
 Scope and purpose

+Key objectives of this specification are:

+- To define a generic structure of the DIP format in a way that it is suitable for a wide variety of archival records, such as document and image collections, databases or geographical data.
+- To recommend a set of metadata related to the structural and the access aspects of the DIP as implemented by the reference implementation.

 This document is a DIP specification which is guided by the following model (see Figure 1):

 ![Figure 1](image1.png)